psthomas/psthomas.github.io/_posts/2019-03-05-voting-power-comprehensive.md

 * **Sensitivity:** It's possible that these results are too sensitive to the outcome of a single election.
 I try to include as many elections as possible to counteract this, but the power values are still driven by the races for governor and president.
 * **Excluded elections:** Judiciary and local government elections are left out of this analysis.
 * **Calculations:** The power distribution and voting power calculations make a lot of assumptions which might not be true.
 It's possible that a different method of combining or normalizing the inputs would lead to better results.
-* **Past results aren't indicative of the future:** The high power values might just driven by random variation in election margins and not say anything intrinsic about a place.
+* **Past results aren't indicative of the future:** The high power values might just be driven by random variation in election margins and not say anything intrinsic about a place.
 * **Legislative Control:** The threshold for flipping control of a legislative body matters too.
 You don't have much power if you participate in close elections but there's no chance for your party to ever take the majority.

 Even with these concerns, I think the analysis above provides some useful insights.
 All the code for this project is [available](https://github.com/psthomas/voting-power-comprehensive) on GitHub, so I'd welcome any comments or contributions to make it better.
-There are probably other interesting analyses to do with this data, so stay tuned for future posts on this subject.
+There are probably other interesting analyses to do with these results, so stay tuned for future posts on this subject.

 # References